Job Description: The manager is responsible to the Wangka Maya Board of Directors for the overall running of the organisation.

 I was born and raised in Port Hedland.
 I went to school in the Hedland area, completed Business Studies at Pundulmurra College.
 Most of my employment history has been in the admin and office area.

-Profile: I grew up on a farm in rural Colorado, USA.
+Profile: I grew up in rural Colorado, USA.
 When I was 18 I moved to Stockton, California to earn my batchelor’s degree in French literature and Mandarin.
 At 22 I moved to Shangai, China to continue my Mandarin studies and work on a master’s degree of sociology.
 During my time in Shangai I became fascinated with the local language, Shanghainese.
 For my MA dissertation I researched local language attitudes towards Shanghainese, as the language is being used less frequently by the younger generation.
 In 2017 I decided to continue my studies and learn an additional master’s degree in Language Documentation and Description from the School of Oriental and African Studies, University of London.
-I am thrilled to be working as a linguist with Wangka Maya and strive to aid the Pilbara language community as much as I can.
+I have been working at Wangka Maya since April, 2019.